Dean Foods

 Dean Foods was an American food and beverage company and the largest dairy company in the United States.
 The company's products included milk, ice cream, dairy products, cheese, juice, and teas.
 It processed milk in the United States under a number of regional and national brands.
+Founded in 1925, the company filed for Chapter 11 bankruptcy in 2019, and its assets were acquired by several buyers in 2020.

-Headquartered in Dallas, Texas, it maintained plants and distributors in the United States.
-Dean Foods had 66 manufacturing facilities in 32 U.S. states and distributed its products across all 50.
-Through acquisition and licensing, Dean produced dairy products under many well-known national and regional brand names such as: DairyPure, TruMoo, Friendly's, Mayfield, Dean's, Meadow Gold, Tuscan, T.G.Lee and Alta Dena.
+Headquartered in Dallas, Texas, Dean Foods maintained plants and distributors across the United States.
+The company had 66 manufacturing facilities in 32 U.S. states and distributed its products across all 50 states.
+Through acquisition and licensing, Dean produced dairy products under many well-known national and regional brand names such as: DairyPure, TruMoo, Friendly's, Mayfield, Dean's, Meadow Gold, Purity, Tuscan, T.G.Lee and Alta Dena.

 History

 Founding

 Dean Foods was founded by Samuel E. Dean Sr., who owned an evaporated milk processing facility in Franklin Park, Illinois, in the 1920s.
 After purchasing other Illinois dairy plants Dean developed the enterprise "from a small regional dairy into a diversified food company".